JuDFTteam/masci-tools/docs/source/devel_guide/index.rst

 .. topic:: Migrating the parsing tasks

   These task definitions might have to be adapted for new fleur versions.
 Some changes might be possible to make in :py:mod:`~masci_tools.io.parsers.fleur.default_parse_tasks` directly without breaking backwards compatibility.
-If this is not possible there is a decorator :py:func:`~masci_tools.io.parsers.fleur.register_migration()` to define a function that is recognized by the class :py:class:`~masci_tools.io.parsers.fleur.ParseTasks` to convert between versions.
+If this is not possible there is a decorator :py:func:`~masci_tools.util.parse_tasks_decorators.register_migration()` to define a function that is recognized by the class :py:class:`~masci_tools.io.parsers.fleur.ParseTasks` to convert between versions.
 A usage example is shown below.

   .. code-block:: python

-    from masci_tools.io.parsers.fleur import ParseTasks, register_migration
+    from masci_tools.util.parse_tasks_decorators import register_migration
     import copy

-    @register_migration(ParseTasks, base_version='0.33', target_version='0.34')
+    @register_migration(base_version='0.33', target_version='0.34')
-    def migrate_033_to034(definition_dict, incompatible_tasks):
+    def migrate_033_to034(definition_dict):
       """
       Ficticious migration from 0.33 to 0.34
       Moves the `number_of_atom_types` attribute from reading a simple